ihmccreery/ihmccreery.github.io/_posts/2015-02-07-journal-entry.md

 ---
-title: "Journal Entry: Commentary on My Writing, and on the <i>Future of Robots with Hearts</i>"
+title: "Journal Entry: Commentary on My Writing, and on the Future of <i>Robots with Hearts</i>"
 ---

 Journal Entry: Commentary on My Writing, and on the Future of *Robots with Hearts*